andresti/markdown-cv/index.md

 ## Employment

+`2019 - `
+__Back-end developer, data scientist, AlphaBlues__

+* Developing and applying machine learning models to natural language processing in virtual assistants
+* Improving security of web applications
+* Developing web services using Python, Tornado and MongoDB

 `2017 - 2019`
 __INFN Fellowship, for non-Italian citizens for research activity in Experimental Physics, Italian National Institute for Nuclear Physics, Padova__

 * Became the lead author for the analysis "Search for nonresonant Higgs boson pair production in the bbbb final state" and lead it to publication
-* Working on applying a novel statistical method to astrophysical data (in progress)
+* Worked on applying a novel statistical method to astrophysical data
-* Took care of the operation of the CMS detector as a data acquisiton (DAQ) shifter
+* Took care of the operation of the CMS detector as a data acquisition (DAQ) shifter

 `January - June 2017`
 __Researcher, KBFI (National Institute for Chemical Physics and Biophysics), Tallinn, Estonia__